Connect with others who understand.

 A complete blood count (CBC) is the most important blood test for diagnosing SLL (as well as other non-Hodgkin lymphomas and leukemias).

-CBC testing measures the amount of red blood cells, hemoglobin, white blood cells, and platelets in a blood sample.
-Further analysis, called differential analysis, looks at the different types of white blood cells present in a blood sample and whether or not they appear abnormal.
+CBC testing measures the amount of red blood cells (RBCs), hemoglobin, white blood cells, and platelets in a blood sample.
+Further testing, called a differential analysis, looks at the different types of white blood cells in a blood sample and shows if any are abnormal.

 Additional Tests

-Cells taken from a tumor, bone marrow, and the blood may be further studied in a lab to look for genes and proteins that can help identify specific types of cancer.
-This testing can help doctors estimate the prognosis (outlook) and figure out what treatments will likely work best.
+Cells from a tumor, bone marrow, or blood can be studied in a lab to look for certain genes and proteins.
+These tests help doctors figure out the exact type of cancer, what your prognosis (outlook) might be, and which treatments are likely to work best.

 These lab tests may include:

-• Cytogenetic tests, such as fluorescence in situ hybridization or gene-mutation tests, to identify specific cancer genes in SLL cells
+• Cytogenetic tests, including a special test called fluorescence in situ hybridization (FISH), to look for cancer-related genes in SLL/CLL cells

-• Serum immunoglobulin tests to show whether white blood cells are working correctly or if they are abnormal
+• Serum immunoglobulin tests to check if your white blood cells are working normally or if something is wrong

-Cancer staging is another tool used to predict a person’s outlook and determine which treatments may be most helpful.
+Cancer staging is another tool used to predict a person’s prognosis and determine which treatments may be most helpful.
+Traditionally, NHL is staged using the Lugano classification system.
+This system uses four stages that describe how far the cancer has spread and which organs are affected.

-Because CLL/SLL is a very slow-growing cancer, it does not always require immediate treatment.
-Your doctor will usually consider a variety of factors (including your age, overall health, personal preferences, stage, and specific genes and proteins found in the cancer cells) to determine the best treatment plan, which may include waiting, using medication, or other approaches.
+Because CLL/SLL is a very slow-growing cancer, it doesn’t always require immediate treatment.
+Your doctor will consider your age, overall health, personal preferences, stage, and specific genes and proteins found in the cancer cells to determine the best treatment plan, which may include waiting, using medication, or other approaches.

 Watch and Wait